 Helping Your Child with Articulation at Home

-A new school year is here and your child is continuing or just beginning speech- language therapy for sounds that they are having difficulty saying.
-Encourage your child to speak more clearly at home by trying some of these tips:
+A new school year is here!
+Your child is continuing or just beginning speech- language therapy for sounds that they are having difficulty saying.
+Here are a few tips to encourage your child to speak more clearly at home.

 - If you understand only part of what your child is saying, request more information.
 “Wow!
 It sounds like you and Tommy had fun at recess.
 You and Tommy played on what?”

 - Request that your child repeat what they said.
 You may say, “I didn’t quite hear you, can you tell me again?”
 Make attempts to use nonverbal communication, such as gestures, emotion, and eye-gaze when talking with your child.

 - Use environmental cues when needed by asking your child to show you what they are talking about?”

 - Visual supports such as pictures and objects may be very helpful when trying to understand your child.